Swine Health Canada

 And now the scientific research is very clear, three to five, small groups and it's something you constantly have to enforce because it requires more walking.

-Dr. Grandin says another really important strategy to make pigs easier to handle is walking the pens, preferably every day, training the pigs to quietly get up and away and they'll be much easier to handle on moving day.
+Dr. Grandin says another really important strategy to make pigs easier to handle is walking the pens, preferably every day, training the pigs to quietly get up and move away and they'll be much easier to handle on moving day.

 For details or to register for Saskatchewan Pork Industry Symposium 2024 visit SaskPork.com.